-Over the past year, I've listened as various sides have weighed in on the issue of Wal-Mart.
-A few weeks ago, a Federal judge overturned a Maryland law that would have required the company to invest a specific amount of its payroll in medical benefits for employees.
-Given the fact that this debate seems to grow ever-larger each year and that Wal-Mart is one of the most important stocks in the world as both a member of the Dow Jones Industrial Average and as an economic indicator for the broader market, I thought I would weigh in with my position.
+Over time, various sides have weighed in on the issue of Walmart and whether it's good for America.
+Given the fact that this debate seems to continue each year and that Walmart is one of the most important stocks in the world as both a member of the Dow Jones Industrial Average and as an economic indicator for the broader market, here's my position.

 The Gap Between the Rich and the Poor

 This brings us to the point of transience within a society.
-At different times throughout our lives we occupy different rungs of the socio-economic ladder.
+At different times throughout our lives, we occupy different rungs of the socio-economic ladder.
 In our early twenties, for example, a young couple with children is going to fall within the lowest levels of wealth.
-As time goes on, however, they are likely to buy a house, begin building equity by paying down the mortgage, and establishing a retirement fund in the form of a 401k.
-The traditional statistics, however, don't show this migration through the various layers of wealth and is partly why it is dangerous to rely on the figures espoused from politically interested parties on the nightly news.
+As time goes on, however, they are likely to buy a house, begin building equity by paying down the mortgage and establishing a retirement fund in the form of a 401(k).
+The traditional statistics, however, don't show this migration through the various layers of wealth and is partly why it is dangerous to rely on the figures espoused from politically interested parties in the news media.

-The gap between the rich and the poor doesn't bother me in and of itself.
-What I think we should be concerned about as a society is the absolute well being of the poorest among us—not their relative wealth level (if given the option, I'd gladly double the gap between the rich and the poor if it meant the poorest were to experience a 100 percent increase in their standard of living).
+The gap between the rich and the poor doesn't bother us in and of itself.
+What we think we should be concerned about as a society is the absolute well being of the poorest among us—not their relative wealth level (if given the option, we'd gladly double the gap between the rich and the poor if it meant the poorest were to experience a 100% increase in their standard of living).

-In other words, what really matters in a society is the standard of living experienced by the average citizen (which, for better or worse, is typically measured as Gross Domestic Product [GDP] per capita).
-In the 1950's, gas, as a percentage of household income, was far more expensive than it is today; middle class automobiles didn't boast things such as air conditioning, let alone CD players, heated seats, and navigation systems.
-Yet, here we are, lamenting the growing disparity between classes!
-We're spending so much time envious of the size of the other kid's pizza we fail to realize that in the last fifty years, the pizza has gone from a medium to a large so that in an absolute sense, even the poorest among us is far better off than they were just a short time ago.
+In other words, what really matters in a society is the standard of living experienced by the average citizen (which, for better or worse, is typically measured as gross domestic product [GDP] per capita).
+In the 1950s, middle-class automobiles didn't boast amenities such as air conditioning, let alone Apple CarPlay, heated seats, and navigation systems.
+Yet, here we are, lamenting the growing disparity between classes.
+We're spending so much time envious of the size of the other kid's pizza we fail to realize that in the last 50 years, the pizza has gone from a medium to a large so that in an absolute sense, even the poorest among us are far better off than they were just a short time ago.